Stalker (1979 film): Critical response

 Upon its release the film's reception was less than favorable.
 Officials at Goskino, a government group otherwise known as the State Committee for Cinematography, were critical of the film.
 On being told that Stalker should be faster and more dynamic, Tarkovsky replied: "The film needs to be slower and duller at the start so that the viewers who walked into the wrong theatre have time to leave before the main action starts."
 The Goskino representative then stated that he was trying to give the point of view of the audience.
 Tarkovsky supposedly retorted: "I am only interested in the views of two people: one is called Bresson and one called Bergman."

 More recently, reviews of the film have been highly positive.
-On review aggregator Rotten Tomatoes, Stalker is rated at 100% based on 43 reviews with an average rating of 8.6/10.
+On review aggregator Rotten Tomatoes, Stalker is rated at 100% based on 47 reviews with an average rating of 8.8/10.
 Its critical consensus states, "Stalker is a complex, oblique parable that draws unforgettable images and philosophical musings from its sci-fi/thriller setting."
 Metacritic assigned the film a weighted average score of 85 out of 100, based on 17 critics, indicating "universal acclaim".
 It earned a place in the British Film Institute's "100 Greatest Films of All Time" poll conducted for Sight & Sound in September 2012.
 The group's critics listed Stalker at joint No. 29.
 Directors ranked it at No. 30.
-In the most recent 2022 edition of Sight & Sounds Greatest Films of All Time list, the film ranked 43rd in the critics poll, and 14th in the director's poll.
+In the most recent 2022 edition of Sight & Sounds Greatest Films of All Time list, the film ranked 43rd in the critics' poll, and 14th in the directors' poll.
 In The Guardian, Geoff Dyer described the film as "synonymous both with cinema's claims to high art and a test of the viewer's ability to appreciate it as such".
 Critic Derek Adams of the Time Out Film Guide has compared Stalker to Francis Ford Coppola's Apocalypse Now, also released in 1979, and argued that "as a journey to the heart of darkness" Stalker looks "a good deal more persuasive than Coppola's."
 Slant Magazine reviewer Nick Schager has praised the film as an "endlessly pliable allegory about human consciousness".

 In 2018, the film was voted the 49th greatest non-English-language film of all time in a poll by BBC Culture involving 209 critics in 43 countries.

-Awards and nominations
+Accolades

-The film was awarded the Prize of the Ecumenical Jury at the Cannes Film Festival, and the Audience Jury Award – Special Mention at Fantasporto, Portugal.
+The film was awarded the Prize of the Ecumenical Jury at the 1980 Cannes Film Festival, and the Audience Jury Award – Special Mention at Fantasporto.